Zechariah Lesson 1

 Although the book of Zechariah does contain some straightforward historical narrative, it also contains some visions that are definitely not straightforward.

-The first eight chapters, in particular, have caused some commentators to throw up their hands in frustration.
+The first eight chapters have caused some commentators to throw up their hands in frustration.
 One commentary I have is called The Evasive Text: Zechariah 1-8 and the Frustrated Readers.
-In the preface, the author of the commentary (if we can call it that!) confesses that he doesn't understand Zechariah!
-He writes: "It is finally concluded that Zechariah lacks a concrete symbolic logic, defies grammatical conventions, and is unreadable as it stands - and always was this way."
-That statement is, of course, completely wrong, but it does show the problems some have had with this book.
+In the preface, the author of that commentary (if we can call it that!) confesses that he doesn't understand Zechariah!
+He writes:

-These visions in Zechariah are described using apocalyptic language - what is that?
-Revelation is called Apokalupsis in Greek, and it is from that word that we get the word apocalyptic, which means unveiled, uncovered, or revealed.
+The book of Revelation (not Revelations!) is called Apokalupsis in Greek, and it is from that word that we get the word apocalyptic, which means unveiled, uncovered, or revealed.
+(It does not mean hidden!
+It means the opposite of hidden!)

 Apocalyptic language is composed of symbols that are often lurid in color, violent in tone, and easily remembered.
 They strike the imagination and grab hold of the mind.
-In addition to Revelation, such language can be found in Daniel, Ezekiel, Zechariah, Isaiah, the minor prophets, and even in the gospels and epistles.
+In addition to Revelation, such language can be found in Daniel, Ezekiel, Zechariah, Isaiah, the minor prophets, and even sometimes in the gospels and epistles.

 Why Does God Use Apocalyptic Language?